SYS-Labs/brand-kids/sys-labs/README.md

 ## Usage examples

-Refer to this illustration to see the proper use for each logo format
+Refer to this illustration for proper use of logo relative to backgrounds.

 <p align="left">
   <img src="syslabs_logoUsage.png" alt="Color palette" width="500px">